ligato/docs/docs/intro/faq.md

 ### What is cn-infra?

-[Framework of libraries and plugins](framework.md#infra) for building control plane agents for CNFs and applications.
+Infrastructure and plugins for building control plane agents for CNFs and applications.

 ---